forria64/forria64.space/README.md

-# forria64.space
+## forria64.space
-## Static, minimalistic website to document all the fun tech hijinks I've been up to.
+# Static, minimalistic website to document all the fun tech hijinks I've been up to.
-### You can also find my latest PGP public key in the root web directory.
-Redundancy is *essential*.
+## You can also find my latest PGP public key here under forria64.space/public_key.asc.
+REDUNDANCY IS *ESSENTIAL*